 The official publication of the Society shall be Simulation in Healthcare (also referred to as “The Journal”)

-Editor-in-Chief (EIC)
+Editor-in-Chief (also referred to as EIC)

-The editor-in chief’s responsibilities are as outlined in Society Policy and in the EIC Contract of Employment.
+The EIC’s responsibilities are as outlined in Society Policy and in the EIC Contract of Employment.

-The Board of Directors shall appoint the editor-in- chief, and the Board of Directors shall ratify the contract between the editor-in-chief and the Society.
+The Board of Directors shall appoint the EIC, and the Board of Directors shall ratify the contract between the EIC and the Society.

-The Board of Directors shall have the authority to direct the editor-in-chief in accordance with the Society’s philosophy and goals.
-Should a question of authority over Journal-related decisions be in dispute between the Board of Directors and the editor-in-chief, the Board of Directors shall prevail.
+The Board of Directors shall have the authority to direct the EIC in matters of financial stewardship in accordance with the Society’s approved policies.
+All decision regarding publication content and review for scholarly merit shall lie solely with the EIC

 SIH Editorial Board